wujiekd/wujiekd.github.io/_pages/about.md

 <span class='anchor' id='-honors'></span>

 # 🎖 Honors and Awards
+- *2025.03* Outstanding Graduate of Anhui Province
+- *2025.03* Outstanding Graduate of University of Science and Technology of China
 - *2024.10* National Scholarship (Top 1% of graduate students)
 - *2023.11* Huawei Scholarship (Top 30th in the university)
 - *2023.10* National Scholarship (Top 1% of graduate students)